Colack/SuperNova-Bot/README.md

 # SuperNova

 This is the official mirror of my Discord (v14) Bot, SuperNova.
-Check the license (MIT) for more information about copying.
+Check the license (GPL) for more information about copying.